Silvenga/silvenga.com/src/posts/archive/fresh-installation-cheatsheet.md

+---
-Title: Fresh Installation Cheatsheet
+title: Fresh Installation Cheatsheet
-Description: A personal cheatsheat for some things to do when installing Windows fresh.
+description: A personal cheatsheat for some things to do when installing Windows fresh.
 ---

 ^^^